sshantel/planter-ropot/README.md

 Utilizes Python Requests and Beautiful Soup libraries to scrape Craigslist postings by keyword search.
-Listings are written to database, and posted to a channel with Slack’s API.
+Listings are written to database, and posted to a Slack channel with Slack’s API.
 Deployed on Heroku’s Cloud service.

 <h4>Technologies</h4>